Last updated: 8 June 2026

 Are Sprive's incentives aligned with yours?

-This is the real question.
-Now you understand how Sprive makes money, does the model create any conflicts of interest?
+Now you understand how Sprive makes money, the question is whether the model creates conflicts of interest.

 On the overpayment side, the incentives are well aligned.
-Sprive wants you to stay engaged with the app and make regular overpayments, because that increases the chance you'll eventually remortgage through them.
+Sprive wants you to stay engaged and make regular overpayments, because that increases the chance you'll eventually remortgage through them.
 You benefit from lower interest costs and a shorter mortgage term.
 Both sides win.

-On the remortgage side, there's a potential tension.
-Any commission-based broker has a financial incentive to encourage you to remortgage, even if staying on your current deal might be the better option.
-That's not unique to Sprive, though.
+On the remortgage side, there is a potential tension.
+Any commission-based broker has a financial incentive to encourage you to remortgage, even if staying on your current deal might sometimes be the better option.
+That is not unique to Sprive.
 It applies to every mortgage broker in the UK.
 The safeguard is that regulated mortgage advice must be suitable for your circumstances under FCA rules.
-If you're offered a remortgage deal through Sprive, compare it independently before committing.
+If you are offered a remortgage deal through Sprive, compare it independently before committing.

 On the cashback side, the incentives are neutral.
 You buy gift cards, you get cashback, Sprive gets a cut.
-Nobody loses, as long as you're buying things you'd purchase anyway.
+Nobody loses, as long as you buy things you'd purchase anyway.

 Overall, the model is clean enough.
-The app is genuinely free, the revenue comes from services you can choose to use or ignore, and there's no hidden monetisation through data sales or advertising.
-That's a better deal than most "free" apps offer.
+The app is free, the revenue comes from services you can choose to use or ignore, and there is no hidden monetisation through data sales or advertising.
+That is a better deal than most "free" apps offer.

 The bottom line

 How does Sprive make money?
 Primarily through remortgage commissions, and secondarily through a share of gift card cashback revenue.
-The core overpayment features are free, and Sprive's business model doesn't rely on selling your data or showing you ads.
+The core overpayment features are free, and Sprive's business model does not rely on selling your data or showing you ads.

 If you want to see the app in action before worrying about any of this, our Sprive mortgage app review covers the day-to-day experience.
 For a step-by-step walkthrough of setup, see how the Sprive app works.
-And if you'd like to try it, our referral page has the current bonus:
+If you'd like to try it, the current referral bonus is on our referral page:

 Get the current Sprive referral bonus